Donna Murphy Received Rave Reviews For Her Performances As Dolly Levi, Normally Held By Bette Midler, But The Box Office Is Noticeably Worse.

-Murphy Steps in as Bette Midler’s Temporary Replacement
+Murphy Steps In As Bette Midler’s Temporary Broadway Replacement

 Donna Murphy Pleases Critics, But Not Ticketbuyers